stackOcean-official/cargoship/README.md

-# hostr - One-Command Hosting of R-models
+# 🚢 Cargoship - One-Command Hosting

-Share R-models with the world.
-Easily wrap them into an API or shiny server to show your work or integrate your models into other applications.
+Easy deployment for those with strengths in other disciplines: Data scientists, ML engineers, managers, and no-coders.

 > :warning: This repository is still in an early stage of development.
 We love the open source community and want to show what we are working on early.
 We will update this readme with more information once it is safe to use.
 Until then, feel free to share your thoughts, contact us, and contribute if you'd like.

 ## What's inside?

-The hostr application consists of two bigger parts at the moment:
+Cargoship can be easily installed on any server without dev ops knowledge.
+It uses Docker in the background and provides an easy to use webinterface as well as packages for programming languages to deploy directly from code.
+The cargoship application consists of two bigger parts at the moment:

 ### Apps and Packages

 - `server`: the server reponsible for saving the R model, configuring the deployment and hosting the API/shiny servers of the users
-- `r-package`: the r-package that a user uses to locally in their project to start to deploy the model
+- `r-package`: the r-package that a user can use in their project to deploy a shiny server or plumber api directly from R-Studio

+Because of our background and the challenges we face on a regular basis, we start with the support for R, but we are also planning to support other languages like Python as well as Static Websites & Web-Frameworks like Next.js, Svelte and others in the future.

 ### Technologies used: